xibosignage/xibo-manual/source/en/layouts.md

 ### Automatically apply Transitions

 {tip}

-Transitions are not supported on Windows and Linux Players.
+Transitions are supported on Android, webOS and Tizen Players and Windows Players from v2R252 Transitions are currently not supported on Linux Players.
 {/tip}

 Default Transition settings will be applied to all Widgets on the Layout if this box is ticked.
 Untick to disable defaults for all Widgets on the Layout.